madhavagarwal3012/My-Algorithms/README.md

 The optimized version of selection sort in this repository simultaneously finds both the minimum and maximum elements in each pass through the array.
 This approach reduces the number of comparisons and potentially improves sorting efficiency, especially on partially sorted data.

+#### Key Features:
+- Finds both minimum and maximum elements in a single pass
+- Swaps elements at both ends of the array
+- Reduces the number of comparisons compared to traditional selection sort

+For implementation details, please refer to the `my_algorithms.java` file in the repository.

 ### (Future Algorithms) 🔍

 More algorithms and optimizations will be added to this repository in the future.
 Stay tuned for updates and enhancements to further explore various algorithmic techniques and optimizations.

 ## 🛠️ Installation